 A local Christian, who investigates persecution cases, often in dangerous situations, shares his story.

-Boko Haram is not the only group attacking Christians.
+an extremist group that is located primarily in Northern Nigeria is not the only group attacking Christians.
 In fact, any mosque could call on their youth to raid a church and kill the people inside.
 He shares about his own church.

 “Muslims came to our church when we were worshipping.
 They threw with stones and carried sticks.
 Our young men threw stones back.
 The Muslims left for a while, but came back with automatic guns.
 My family, myself and most of the congregation retreated in the pastor’s house.
 The assaulters fired their guns and threw Molotov-cocktails over the walls.
 We filled buckets with waters to extinguish the flames.
 The only thought on my mind was ‘how are we going to survive?’
 We were looking for stones everywhere so we could at least defend ourselves.
 It took the police more than three hours to arrive at the scene and another half hour to get the Muslims to leave.
 Three people died that day and dozens were injured.”